Order-Preserving outer automorphisms of free and surface groups: Classification of finite-order outer automorphisms of free and surface groups

+As a consequence of the above theorem, we observe some necessary conditions for a finite subgroup of outer automorphisms of free and bi-orderable surface group to be order-preserving.

-As a consequence of the proof of the above theorem, we have the following remarks.
-Let $G$ be a non-abelian finitely generated free group or a bi-orderable surface group.
-If $H \leq \Out(G)$ is an order-preserving finite subgroup, then the order of $H$ divides the Euler characteristic of $G$, $\chi(G)$, which is the usual Euler characteristic of a compact surface (possibly with boundary) with fundamental group $G$.
-Furthermore, every divisor of $\chi(G)$ occurs as the order of an order-preserving finite subgroup of $\Out(G)$.
+\begin{cor} Let $G$ be a non-abelian finitely generated free group or a bi-orderable surface group and $\chi(G)$ be the Euler characteristic of a finite graph or of a closed surface with the fundamental group isomorphic to $G$.
+If $H \leq \Out(G)$ is an order-preserving finite subgroup, then $|H|$ divides $\chi(G)$.
+Furthermore, every divisor of $\chi(G)$ occurs as the order of an order-preserving finite subgroup of $\Out(G)$. \end{cor}

-Every finite subgroup of order-preserving outer automorphisms of $\Out(G)$ is geometric in the sense that they can all be realized as finite subgroups of the mapping class group of a surface with the appropriate fundamental group.
-This is due to the fact that we can realize these finite subgroups of outer automorphims as the group of deck transformation of a finite cover of surfaces.
-In the case where $H$ is cyclic, \cref{thm:FiniteOrderOP} recovers a special case of \cite[Theorem 1.5]{BoyerRolfsenWiest05}.
-Let $\varphi$ be a finite-order outer automorphism of a non-abelian free group or a bi-orderable surface group induced by a homeomorphism of a surface $S$ with isomorphic fundamental group.
-The mapping torus
+\begin{proof} We assume that $G$ is a finite-generated free group.
+The proof in the case of bi-orderable surface groups is identical.
+Recall that $\pi:\Aut(G) \to \Out(G)$ is the canonical surjective group homomorphism.
+We have the short exact sequence of groups